AccentuSoft/LinkScope_Client/README.md

 Helpful link for those unfamiliar with adding binaries to their PATH: https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/

-Releases (most recent one on the top): https://github.com/AccentuSoft/Nexus_Client/releases
+Releases (most recent one on the top): https://github.com/AccentuSoft/LinkScope_Client/releases

 The software comes packaged in a 7zip archive.
 Uncompress the archive, and double-click the executable to start the software.
-On Windows, the executable should be named 'Nexus.exe'.
-On Linux, it should be named 'Nexus'.
+On Windows, the executable should be named 'LinkScope.exe'.
+On Linux, it should be named 'LinkScope'.

 ### Running from source
 One could also clone the repository and run the software as-is.

-On Linux, the dependencies and requirements (in requirements.txt) need to be installed, and then one can run the software by executing Nexus.py.
+On Linux, the dependencies and requirements (in requirements.txt) need to be installed, and then one can run the software by executing LinkScope.py.

 On Windows, the dependencies and requirements need to be installed, as well as the python-magic-bin library.
 This is done as follows: